arturmatlega/instalguru-blog-en/_posts/2020-12-08-planning-a-bathroom-renovation-choose-the-best-bathroom-radiator-for-your-comfort.md

 4. Put the radiator against the wall and determine the spots for the holders.
 5. Drill the holes and insert wall plugs.
 6. Attach the radiator holders.
-7. Install the radiator using screws (connect it with the heating system).
+7. Install the radiator, using screws (connect it with the heating system).
 8. Turn on the water and bleed the radiator.

 How to install an electric bathroom radiator?
 First of all - attach it to the wall.
 It's even easier than with the classic radiator.
 Remember to keep the right distance between the equipment of the bathroom.
 The minimum is 0,6 m.

 ## Is underfloor heating a good alternative to a radiator?

 Are you wondering whether underfloor heating in the bathroom might be a good alternative for radiators?
 It's a complicated issue, depending on several factors.
 If you decide on this heating method, you will be able to reach the right thermal comfort.
-If you choose high quality components: a manifold or pipes distributing the water, you will get the right temperature in the room.
+If you choose high-quality components: a manifold or pipes distributing the water, you will get the right temperature in the room.

 {:.distinction.distinction-info.distinction-negative}